 Air pollution levels fluctuate year on year, but are decreasing over the longer historic trend included in the Annual Indicators of Poverty Report, which can be found on www.gov.gg/indicators.
+The method used in Guernsey differs from that used in the OECD, so comparisons are not made in this report.
+Thirteen of Guernsey's beaches are tested several times each year and are given an assessment of 'excellent', 'good', 'sufficient' or 'poor'.
+The percentage of beaches gaining 'sufficient' or higher is reported below.

 Voter turnout gives an indication of the public's trust in government and of their willingness to participate in their own governance.
 This figure will be updated after each general election and in the event of by-elections being held in the intervening years, such as that in 2017, the turnout for those will also be included.
 The 2016 general election had a record high turnout, at 73% of the people on the electoral roll.
-This equated to 35% of the Island's population.
+This equated to 35% of the island's population.
+In the 2017 by-election, the turnout was 72%.
+Figure 2.4.1 shows the percentage of people with voting rights who participated in the latest election in each country.
+Voting is compulsory in some countries (such as Australia), with varying degrees of enforcement.
+In Guernsey you need to be eligible to vote and on the electoral roll to have the right to vote in an election.

 Access to services, such as broadband, is a measure of how easy it is for people to access information and obtain what they need or want for a satisfactory life.
-The percentage of households with access to broadband increased between 2015 and 2017 and, as shown on the opposite page, is relatively high compared with other OECD member countries.
+The percentage of households with access to broadband increased between 2015 and 2018.
 This figure was calculated by applying the number of broadband subscriptions to the number of households in Guernsey.
+Figure 2.4.2 shows how the percentage of households with broadband in Guernsey compares with other OECD member countries.
+It is positioned between Korea and the Netherlands towards the top of the rankings.